Torsional oscillations of magnetized neutron stars: Impacts of Landau-Rabi quantization of electron motion: TORSIONAL OSCILLATIONS

 In the following, we briefly summarize the main perturbation equations studied in \cite{Sotani2007} relevant to our discussion.
 The perturbed magnetic induction equation is given by

 and the perturbed fluid equation is

 where the spatial index $j=(r,\theta,\phi)$; $T^{\alpha \beta}$ is the stress-energy tensor for the background magnetized neutron star

-where $g^{\alpha \beta}$ is the spacetime metric.
-We assume the background equilibrium star is described by perfect fluid under zero strain, and thus the stress is given by the isotropic pressure.
+where $g^{\alpha \beta}$ is the (inverse) spacetime metric.
+We assume the background equilibrium star is described by a perfect fluid under zero strain, and thus the stress is given by the isotropic pressure.
 The shear stress due to elasticity only contributes at the perturbative level in Eqs.~(\ref{eq:magnetic induction equation}) and (\ref{eq:momentum-conservation equation}) after perturbing $T^{\alpha \beta}$ (see \cite{Sotani2007} for details).

-To simplify the problem, the $\ell \pm 2$ couplings which appear when Eq.~(\ref{eq:azimutha component}) is used to attempt a separation of variables is ignored.
+When attempting to separate variables of the system of equations using Eq.~(\ref{eq:azimutha component}), it has been suggested by \citep{Sotani2007} that the presence of a mixed poloidal-toroidal magnetic field causes the eigenfunction of a single mode, which would initially correspond to a single value of $\ell=\ell_0$ in the non-magnetized case, to couple with eigenfunctions of other values of $\ell$, namely $\ell_0-2$ and $\ell_0+2$.
+However, it has been found that this coupling is unimportant for calculating the lowest-order mode.
+We refer the reader to Fig. 3 in \citep{Sotani_2008_phi} for a comparison of the frequencies of fundamental torsional modes of $\ell = 2$ with and without taking into account the $\ell \pm 2$ couplings.
+To simplify the problem and since we will only focus here on the fundamental torsional modes of $\ell=2$, the $\ell \pm 2$ couplings will be ignored in the following.
 The required final pulsation equation obtained from combining Eqs.~(\ref{eq:magnetic induction equation}) and (\ref{eq:momentum-conservation equation}) is given by \cite{Sotani2007} \begin{widetext}